-Our registered dietitians provide specialized support for cancer patients.
-They can help design a meal plan that is right for you and teach you strategies to help with digestion after gastrointestinal cancer treatment.
+Our registered dietitians provide personalized support for gastrointestinal cancer survivors.
+They can design a meal plan that’s right for you and teach you strategies to improve digestion after your treatment is finished.

-- High in fruits, vegetables, and whole grains
+- Plenty of fruits, vegetables, and whole grains

-- Includes nuts, beans, and fish as main sources of healthy fats
+- Nuts, beans, and fish as the primary sources of healthy fats

-- Low in sugar, soft drinks, and simple carbohydrates like white bread
+- Minimal red meat, saturated fats, sugar, soft drinks, and simple carbohydrates like white bread

-Colorectal cancer survivors may have trouble absorbing nutrients since part of your digestive tract has been removed.
-Your doctor or dietitian may recommend that you take certain supplement pills to help your body receive the vitamins and minerals it needs.
+As a colorectal cancer survivor, you may have trouble with digestion and absorbing nutrients since part of your digestive tract has been removed.
+Eating smaller, more frequent meals and chewing food thoroughly helps improve digestion and nutrient absorption.
+Your doctor or dietitian may also recommend dietary supplements to ensure you get all the necessary vitamins and minerals.
 Always ask your doctor before taking a new supplement.

-After a Whipple procedure to remove your pancreas, you may have unpredictable digestive issues.
-You may need to avoid certain foods that cause diarrhea or other problems and focus on eating a healthy diet.
-Your dietitian may recommend a diet that you avoid high-sugar, high-fat meals and even avoid eating too much fiber at once.
+After a Whipple procedure to remove your pancreas, you may have digestive problems.
+You can prevent symptoms by avoiding certain foods that cause diarrhea or other issues and eating nutritious foods.
+Your dietitian may recommend you avoid high-sugar, high-fat meals and eating too much fiber at once.

-You should strive to exercise for 30 minutes every day.
-Even a moderate level of exercise, such as going for a walk, can have big effects on your health and wellness.
-Exercise can have benefits such as:
+Try to exercise for 30 minutes every day.
+Even moderate exercise, like going for a walk, can positively impact your health and well-being.
+Exercise benefits include:

 - Improved digestion